Couchsurfing/rails-challenge/README.md

 ### Note:
 * Please use RSpec for the test, but otherwise use any libraries you prefer.
 * We encourage writing the tests first!
 If you are comfortable with TDD, do Step 3 before Step 2.
+* Please make frequent commits (the more the commits, the easier for us to review coding patterns)

+### We evaluate the code based on the following criteria:
+* Strong database design and modelling
+* Good REST API practices
+* Good usage of model level constraints, validations, etc
+* Good coding practices, we follow https://github.com/rubocop-hq/ruby-style-guide as far as possible at Floh
+* Test cases (rspec or other) for controller and model methods

 ### Step 1
 Create a model for a customer order.